AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-You can see that the result contains a `task_id` field, and other fields are similar to the above text, which allows for task association through this field.
+It can be seen that the result contains a `task_id` field, and other fields are similar to the above text, which allows for task association through this field.

 Of course, we can also obtain results through streaming calls; we just need to set the value of `accept` in the request header to `application/x-ndjson`.
 Below is an example input as a demonstration: